wowsiddanth/tp/docs/UserGuide.md

 **Congratulations!** You have made it to the end of this very brief tutorial to adding your first student, creating your first event, and then adding that student to the event!
-But remember, **nustracker** is much more powerful that this!
+But remember, **nustracker** is much more powerful than this!

 You can:
-- Edit the Sae Byeok's details
+- Edit Sae Byeok's details
 - Delete events
 - Blacklist students
-- Export the entire list of students
+- Export the emails of the entire list of students
 - Add profile pictures
 - And much _much_ more!